+An appraisal is a good way to determine and justify value.
+However, appraisals are solely an opinion of value.
+An appraisal is only as good as the experience and knowledge of the person who prepared it.
 If the buyer’s appraiser submits a low appraisal, the seller has the option to lower the sales price.
 If the seller refuses, that’s when a buyer might contest the appraisal.
 Buyers can contest the appraisal by submitting comparable sales.

 While it's possible to adjust an appraisal for outstanding factors when the comparable sales are few and far between, the best ones will always be those that fit most closely with the criteria of the subject property.

-Comparable sales are not active listings nor pending sales.
+Comparable sales are neither active listings nor pending sales.
 Those values don't carry the same weight as a home that has already sold.
 Comparable sales are used as an example to justify why a buyer doesn't want to pay more than the last occupant for a similar home.

 Below are the main components of a comparable sale:

-- Similar condition.
 Unless you are working with a neighborhood specialist who has intimate knowledge of the condition of most of the homes in a specific area, it can be hard to determine the condition of a comparable sale.
-A stripped foreclosure home owned by the bank, which is missing its appliances and copper plumbing, is worth much less than a turnkey home, updated with new appliances, carpeting, and paint.
+A stripped foreclosure home owned by the bank, missing its appliances and copper plumbing, is worth much less than a turnkey home, updated with new appliances, carpeting, and paint.
 If you’re really lucky and you’re comparing homes in a subdivision, you might find exact model duplicates to use as comparable sales.